Zylann/zprofiler/README.md

 ZProfiler is a custom C++ module for Godot 3.1+.
 It must be compiled into the engine to work.

-As a module, it holds a particular place because in theory, any place of
+As a module, it holds a particular place because in theory, any place of the engine should be able to use it, while modules are supposed to be optional independent parts, so I'm not sure if a module is the right place to put this system.
+Including `modules/zprofiler/server/zprofiler.h` and starting to use `ZPROFILER_SCOPE()` should works anyways, though.

 Roadmap